-- taxpayers' sales data for other properties lacked probative value where they failed to compare how the characteristics of those properties compared to their property and to explain how any differences affected market value-in-use). - 17.
+- compare how the characteristics of those properties compared to their property and to explain how any differences affected market value-in-use). - 17.
 To the extent Nowacki relies on his 2009 purchase price, we give that evidence no weight.
-Nowacki bought the property more than 7 1⁄2 years before the January 1, 2017, valuation date (and more than 8 1⁄2 years before the January 1, 2018, valuation date).
+Nowacki bought the property at tax sale more than 7 1⁄2 years before the January 1, 2017, valuation date (and more than 8 1⁄2 years before the January 1, 2018, valuation date).
 He offered no evidence relating his purchase price to those dates.
-And he failed to show that his purchase price was a reliable indicator of the property's market value-in-use, even in 2009.
-That is particularly true given his testimony that the property churned through the system for 25 years, from which we infer that he bought it at tax sale. - 18.
+And he failed to show that the price he paid at a tax sale was a reliable indicator of the property's market value-in-use, even in 2009. - 18.
 Finally, while Nowacki claims that a delinquent and inaccurate land-value survey led to properties being assessed incorrectly, he offered no evidence to support that claim.
 And he did not explain why, even if that were true, it would relieve him of his burden of offering market-based evidence to show his property's true market value-in-use.
 The Tax Court has repeatedly explained that a taxpayer cannot make a case merely by pointing to an assessor's incorrect application of assessment regulations but must instead offer market-based evidence to show that the assessment does not reflect its property's market value-in-use.
 Piotrowski, 177 N.E.3d at 132.